Build a pond by digging an informal wildlife pond from the outside area into the inside area in stages:

 - Take care when you walk on each level so you do not collapse the shelf edge.

-- Make a sharp spade cut down to the next shelf depth.
+- Make a sharp downward spade cut to the next shelf depth.

-- Each shelf should be at a distinct level - with an upright edge like a staircase.
-Internal sloping areas cannot hold plants - they will slide down the slope to the shelf below.
+- Each shelf should be a distinct level - with an upright edge like a staircase.
+Internal sloping areas cannot hold plants - the baskets will slide down the slope to the shelf below.

 - Dig the whole of the remaining pond area to the flat depth of the next shelf at 14-22cm(6-9") below finished water level - shelf